yoann-darche/PyLabyrinthe/README.md

 * To lunch the game run : game.py
 * To customize the Labyrinthe, edit the CustomLaby.py
 * To customize the effect list, edit the LabyText.py
+* To customize the Monster move strategy, edit the MonsterEngine.py

 # State
 In progress